 - Ensuring workers who use equipment covered by the final rule are trained (6 months),

 - Inspecting and certifying permanent anchorages for rope descent systems (1 year),

 - Installing personal fall arrest or ladder safety systems on new fixed ladders over 24 feet and on replacement ladders/ladder sections, including fixed ladders on outdoor advertising structures (2 years),

 - Ensuring existing fixed ladders over 24 feet, including those on outdoor advertising structures, are equipped with a cage, well, personal fall arrest system, or ladder safety system (2 years), and

 - Replacing cages and wells (used as fall protection) with ladder safety or personal fall arrest systems on all fixed ladders over 24 feet (20 years).

 Have a fall protection plan in place.

 Utilizing fall protection is an important part of the job for an electrician who works in elevated work spaces.
-Just recently, we published a short article on a Jacksonville worker who fell from 12 feet after receiving an electrical shock.
-Many other stories are out there that describe the trauma of falling from heights because of lack of restraining equipment.
+Many stories are out there that describe the trauma of falling from heights because of lack of restraining equipment.